Main Information

 - Route: Day 5 route

-Today’s ride takes us from Locarno over two beautiful alpine passes before descending into Italy.
+Today’s ride carries us from Soazza across two beautiful alpine passes before descending into Italy for the night.

-The first major climb is San Bernardino Pass, a long ascent that becomes increasingly scenic as we approach the summit.
+We begin with San Bernardino Pass, a long and rewarding ascent that becomes increasingly scenic as we approach the summit.

-After descending to Splügen, we take on the Splügen Pass, which brings us to the Swiss-Italian border before a thrilling descent to Chiavenna, where we stay for the night.
+After descending to Splügen, we take on Splügen Pass, crossing the Swiss-Italian border before a thrilling descent into Chiavenna.
+We stay here for the night, surrounded by dramatic mountain scenery.

 Day 6 Ride Details